Floorp-Projects/Floorp/tools/profiler/docs/code-overview.rst

 `JSONWriteFunc interface <https://searchfox.org/mozilla-central/search?q=symbol:T_mozilla%3A%3AJSONWriteFunc>`_
 to output characters.

-While these clases live outside of the Profiler directories, it may sometimes be worth maintaining and/or modifying them to better serve the Profiler's needs.
+While these classes live outside of the Profiler directories, it may sometimes be worth maintaining and/or modifying them to better serve the Profiler's needs.
 But there are other users, so be careful not to break other things!